leo007er1/MascOS/Bootloader/README.md

 # Bootloader

-This is a simple 16-bit bootloader that:
+Simple 16-bit bootloader that fits in 1 sector(512 bytes) that loads and executes the kernel.
+Here's what it does in order:

- - Sets up the BPB, Bios Parameter Block, and the extended one too
+ - Sets up the BPB, Bios Parameter Block, and the extended one too.
- - Sets up the stack
+ - Sets up the stack.
+ - Prints a boot message to the screen.
- - Loads the root directory, one FAT of the FAT12 filesystem
+ - Loads the root directory and one FAT of the FAT12 filesystem in a specified location.
- - Prints text to the screen
- - Calculates some information about the root directory
- - Searches an entry in the FAT for the kernel and loads it
+ - Searches for the kernel in the root directory and loads it in memory.
- - Jumps to the kernel
+ - Passes control to the kernel by performing a far jump.
- - Probably doesn't work
+ - Probably doesn't work.

-Apparently the bootloader doesn't work on a real 286.
-I'll try to solve this.
+Yes *it works* on real hardware but only in legacy BIOS systems, not modern UEFI computers.